banzaicloud/pipeline/docs/pipeline-howto-0.2.0.md

-Starting from the [0.2.0](https://github.com/banzaicloud/pipeline/tree/0.2.0) version Pipeline supports managed Kubernetes clusters on Azure ([AKS](https://docs.microsoft.com/en-us/azure/aks/)) as well.
+Starting from the [0.2.0](https://github.com/banzaicloud/pipeline/tree/0.2.0) version Pipeline supports managed Kubernetes clusters on Azure [AKS](https://docs.microsoft.com/en-us/azure/aks/) as well.

-For simplicity the instruction steps are presented through an example specifically how to hook a Spark application one develops into CI/CD workflow to run it on Kubernetes on Azure.
+For simplicity the instruction steps are presented through an example specifically how to hook a Spark application into a CI/CD workflow to run it on managed Kubernetes AKS/Azure.

 ### Getting Started